 To conduct the online seminars we use the GoToWebinar software solution provided by LogMeIn Ireland Limited, Bloodstone Building Block C, 70 Sir John Rogerson’s Quay, Dublin 2, Ireland.
 Your data is processed on servers hosted by LogMeIn solely in the USA and within the scope of the GDPR.
 We have also entered into data protection agreements with LogMeIn (including the EU standard data protection clauses), in which we oblige the provider to process our customers’ data strictly in accordance with their instructions, to protect it and not to pass it on to third parties.

 LogMeIn Limited takes additional technical precautions to protect personal information.
 Personal data is not transferred to third parties in accordance with Art.
 4 (10) GDPR.

-If you are a developer and want to become an integration or agency partner, we need some more details about your app and your contact details.
-The data processing is carried out for contacting and verification reasons based on your voluntary consent according to Art.
+If you are a developer interested in becoming one of our integration partners, we will need some information about your app as well as your contact details.
+This data processing is carried out for contact and verification purposes on the basis of your voluntary consent according to Art.
 6 (1) (a) GDPR.
-You will be publicly listed as an integration or agency partner after our review and coordination with you.
-In the process, the contact details you provide will be published.
-You can revoke your consent at any time with effect for the future by sending an email to firstname.lastname@example.org and terminate the cooperation or listing as an integration or agency partner.
+After our review, you will be publicly listed as an integration partner.
+Your contact details will be published.
+You may withdraw your consent at any time with future effect by sending an email to firstname.lastname@example.org and terminate the cooperation or listing as an integration partner.

-For the testing and management as an integration or agency partner, we use the external service provider (Atlassian PTy Ltd), which is strictly bound by instructions in accordance with a closed data protection agreement and has taken appropriate technical and organizational measures to protect personal data.
-By submitting your information, you also consent to the transfer of the personal data you have provided to the service provider and thus to a third country on the basis of Art.
+We use an external service provider (Atlassian PTy Ltd) to verify and manage our integration partners.
+The service provider acts on our behalf under strict instructions in accordance with a data protection agreement and has taken appropriate technical and organizational measures to protect personal data.
+Your data will be transferred to the service provider and thus to a third country based on Art.
 49 (1) (a) GDPR.
-You can object to your consent at any time by sending an email to email@example.com.
+You may withdraw your consent at any time by sending an email to email@example.com.